Hedge fund Elliott raises stake in Japan's Alpine

-TOKYO (Reuters) - U.S. hedge fund Elliott Management has raised its stake in Japan’s Alpine Electronics Inc (6816.T) to 6.3 percent, a regulatory filing showed, less than a week after it said it could make “significant proposals” to the components maker.
+TOKYO, July 20 (Reuters) - U.S. hedge fund Elliott Management has raised its stake in Japan’s Alpine Electronics Inc to 6.3 percent, a regulatory filing showed, less than a week after it said it could make “significant proposals” to the components maker.

-Elliott said last week that it had taken a 5.12 percent stake in the company, a move that came after Hong Kong-based activist fund Oasis Management objected to the components maker’s sale to a larger affiliate Alps Electric Co (6770.T).
+Elliott said last week that it had taken a 5.12 percent stake in the company, a move that came after Hong Kong-based activist fund Oasis Management objected to the components maker’s sale to a larger affiliate Alps Electric Co.

 Elliott was not immediately available for comment.
 A spokesman for Alpine declined to comment.